• Skip to main content

 You can use three stalks of fresh broccoli or one 15-ounce bag of frozen.
 Either works perfectly in this side dish.

 I don’t usually blanch fresh broccoli first because I like it crisp.
-However, if you prefer your broccoli a little softer, you will want to blanch it first.
+However, if using fresh broccoli and you prefer a softer texture, blanch it briefly before adding-it makes a big difference in the final dish.

 To blanch fresh broccoli, place it in a bowl, add a tablespoon of water, cover with a plate and steam it in the microwave for about two minutes.